nathansomething/lwt2/README.md

-# Lwt2
+# LWT2 (Learning With Texts 2)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-beta.32.3.
+This back-end is a flask server, depending on [Flask-Restful](https://flask-restful.readthedocs.io/en/latest/) and [Flask-PyMongo](https://flask-pymongo.readthedocs.io/en/latest/).

 ## Development server
-Run `ng serve` for a dev server.
+First, start the back-end server by running `python server/server.py`.
+The server was tested using Python 3.6.3.
+Run `ng serve` to run the Angular dev-server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
-Before running the tests make sure you are serving the app via `ng serve`.

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+## About LWT2 ##
+Learning With Texts 2 (LWT) is a language learning tool that aims to help people learn new languages by reading texts.
+This is a new version created as a personal hobby project, based off the [original version](http://lwt.sourceforge.net/).
+While the concept of this application is the same, it is a complete re-write (meaning no code was used from the original version) and the feature-set, while similar, will not be identical.